ClickFlick/SPM-SlackBot/README.md

 A slack bot built using Slack API and Express.js

 ## Local development/running
  - When running this project you will need a slack app.
-Create on from slack's website and create a config.js file
+Create one from slack's website and create a config.js file
  - The contents of the config.js file should be similar to `module.exports = {
   botToken: "bot token for your app",